MAJOR FESTIVALS, SHOWS

 Event Details

 Time to start or build some creative habits into your routine?
-Join us on the first Friday of the month (unless stated otherwise) for FREE and creative get-togethers at The Hive.
+Join us on the last Friday of the month for FREE and creative get-togethers at The Hive.
 There will be workshops and guidance, or you can simply come along and chat, draw or make with company.

 All materials are provided, including free tea, coffee and refreshments.
 All abilities are welcome and for all seeking creative and wellbeing development.